Cedar-Mac/Thesis/README.md

-# A guide to all the documents contained within "Undergrad Thesis"
+# A guide to all the thesis stuff (undergrad verison)

 The analysis folder has all of the statistical analyses, figures, and other supporting documents for my undergrad thesis.